aspose-html/Aspose.HTML-Documentation/content/net/how-to-articles/how-to-set-font-folder/_index.md

         var service = configuration.GetService<IUserAgentService>();

         // Use the SetFontsLookupFolder() method to set a directory which will act as a new fontsFolder.
-        // Pass "true" as the recursive argument to use all nested directories. service.FontsSettings.SetFontsLookupFolder(Path.Combine(DataDir + "font"), true);
+        // Pass "true" as the recursive parameter to use all nested directories. service.FontsSettings.SetFontsLookupFolder(Path.Combine(DataDir + "font"), true);

         // Initialize the HTML document with specified configuration